Strawberry picking: our guide to the best places in the UK

 Thurloxton Fruit Growers in Somerset

 Which other fruits can I pick here?
-Raspberries, gooseberries, loganberries, blackcurrants, redcurrants and rhubarb
+Raspberries, strawberries, blackcurrants, redcurrants and rhubarb

 What else can I do here?
 This farm only offers fruit picking